 Yet is remains true that even if you follow the very best of diets, based on well-established science or even the latest theory, Damocles sword hangs over the head of our existence.

 Life is a fragile thing.
-Aging, while experienced uniquely by each person, has one common element: an endpoint the nature of which is generally not predictable on the basis of any particular health practices.
-A little humility regarding the mysteries of life and death is a good thing.
+Aging, while experienced uniquely by each person, has one common element: an endpoint the nature of which is generally not necessarily predictable on the basis of any particular health practices.
+My conclusion is that a little humility regarding the mysteries of life and death is a good thing.

 Only perhaps 25% of the aging process is genetically driven, so blaming heredity is only a 25% excuse.
 Diet, exercise, attitude and environment can dramatically influence the aging process.
 Even your beliefs about aging have been shown in diverse studies to have a significant influence on the aging process.
 It’s also worth noting that every ring of the tree is still part of the tree.
-Choices made for us in utero, infancy and childhood, and choices we made for ourselves throughout our lives all have their effect.
+Choices made for us in utero, infancy and childhood, and choices we have made for ourselves throughout our lives all have their effect.
+Every ring of the tree is part of the tree.
 Starting now is truly great, yet stands on the foundation of all that has gone before.

 Well, once I had brown hair, now I have white hair, and while spry and energetic, there are the tells that the body is aging.
 I burn the candle at one end and its best extinguished at a relatively decent hour.
 I’m careful to keep quick access to the reading glasses and have learned to like tea and even coffee, once a rarity in my life.